PhilipYip1988/python-tutorials/001_install/002_linux_install/readme.md

 ![img_265](./images/img_265.png)

-#### Variable Explorer
+### Variable Explorer

-Spyder has a very powerful Variable Explorer.
-Its capabilities can be seen when the following script is Executed:
+This script contains the most commonly used datatypes in Python:

 ```
 #%% Data Science Library Imports